|Category:||Arts & Literature|

 “Since God decided ideas are best expressed in words, and that The Idea—the revelation of his Son as Lord and Savior—is to be learned through his timeless and matchless Word, Christians must dare not to lose sight of the primacy of books amidst the torrent of fast-moving, visual images of our culture.
 Tony Reinke argues from Scripture and life experience that ‘reading is a way to preserve and cultivate the sustained linear concentration we need for life.’
 As an educator, I couldn’t agree more!
 Sustained reading must remain the heartbeat of any worthy educational program that seeks to produce Christian thinkers, leaders, and apologists.
 Homeschooling parents who are trying to craft reading lists as they raise Christian children will find gracious and principled guidance here.
 Moreover, Tony offers great ideas for parents to foster a love for reading, beginning with their own example.”

-Marcia Somerville , president, Lampstand Press; author, the Tapestry of Grace homeschool curriculum
+Marcia Somerville, Founder, Lampstand Press; author, Tapestry of Grace homeschool curriculum

 “With a discerning eye, Reinke captures the importance of the gospel story for our habits of reading, thus providing a worldview for reading.
 He challenges us to beware of how the carved images of the Internet can draw us away from the grace of reading for comprehension and simple delight.
 Yet he equally gives a proper place to secular literature among all types of works that those who love Christ should appreciate.
 This is the sort of book that I have longed to place into the hands of believers in order to help churches recapture a love for literature and literacy—both biblical and extra-biblical.
 Practical and enjoyable, Lit! is an outstanding and valuable gift to the church.”